R-Finance/rfinance/content/sponsors.md

-Sponsorships ranging from $5,000 to $10,000 brand you as a leader in the rapidly growing finance statistical computing and graphics field and support the premier international learning and networking convening for the R software community.
+Sponsorships ranging from $5,000 to $10,000 brand you as a leader in the rapidly growing finance statistical computing and graphics field and support the premier international learning and networking convening for the open source finance community.

 ## Sponsor Incentives